 The fair value measurements of our aircraft and related assets may be based on the estimated sales price less selling costs (i.e., a market approach) based on Level 2 inputs, maintenance adjusted estimated values (i.e., a market approach) based on Level 3 inputs, or the present value of estimated future cash flows (i.e., an income approach) based on Level 3 inputs.
-We used the market or income approach for all assets measured at fair value on a non-recurring basis for the year ended December 31, 2020.
+We used the market or income approach for all assets measured at fair value on a non-recurring basis during the six months ended June 30, 2021 and the year ended December 31, 2020.